 I”m not sure what happened to my photo of the ledger bar in place but you can see it in the video I mentioned above.

 The line for the placement of the ledger bar is the width of the tile (3″ for mine) + 1/8″ (for silicone caulk between the tub and tile) +1/8″ or 1/16″ (or whatever size spacer you are using).
 For the ledger bar I used a piece of trim wood 1″ wide by 1/2″ thick.
 I screwed it into the wall along my line and made sure it was level.

-Step Two: Use a tape measure and find the center on each wall.
+Step Three: Use a tape measure and find the center on each wall.

 Because this my home is an older and not exactly straight or square anymore, I also used a level to mark a straight line (vertical) from top to bottom on each wall.